hbc/Intro-to-Unix/lessons/07_rnaseq_workflow.md

 Let's start by creating a directory for the output:

 ```
+$ cd ~/unix_workshop/rnaseq_project/

 $ mkdir results/counts
 ```

-In it's most basic form the `htseq` command requires only the BAM file and the GTF file.
-We will add in an additional parameter, `--stranded reverse`, to specify that we have a stranded library created via the dUTP method.
+In it's most basic form the `htseq` command requires only the SAM file and the GTF file.
+We will add in a couple of additional parameters: `--stranded reverse`, to specify that we have a stranded library created via the dUTP method and `--format` to specify our input is in BAM format.
 By default htseq-count will **ignore any reads that map to multiple locations** on the genome.
 This results in undercounting but also helps reduce false positives.
 While multi-mappers are a feature that cannot be modified, there is a parameter that allows the user to filter reads by specifying a minimum alignment quality.

 You will notice at the end of the command we have added a redirection symbol.
 Since htseq-count outputs results to screen, we need to re-direct it to file.